 - a drop cloth

 It’s important to get quality supplies, as cheap paint and tools can lead to disappointing results.

 Choosing a paint color

 When choosing paint, it’s important to select the right color and finish for the room you’re painting.
 Make sure to choose a color scheme that matches your decor and personality.

 You may want to go with a neutral gray or beige and decorate with color.
-Or you may choose a bold color with neutral accents if that fits your style more.
+Or you may choose a bold dark green color with neutral accents if that fits your style more.

 You’ll want to pay attention to the lighting in your space when choosing a paint color.
 Rooms that receive lots of light will naturally make colors appear much brighter.
 Rooms that are poorly lit can bring out the dullness in bright or dark colors.

 If you’re not sure which color to choose when painting the interior of your home, take a look at some paint swatches or visit a home improvement store to get some ideas.